William Greenleaf (American scientist): Research

 During his Ph.D., Greenleaf worked on single-molecule methods for measuring the forces involved in gene transcription and protein folding.
 With colleagues in the Block lab, he developed an optical trapping system that enabled ångström-resolution measurement of RNA polymerase "stepping" along DNA.
 Using this system, he developed a method for DNA sequencing based on the observation that, when the concentration of a given nucleotide base is limiting, RNA polymerase pauses for longer amounts of time at sequence positions corresponding to that base.

 Greenleaf's lab at Stanford has focused on high-throughput sequencing and optical microscopy methods for studying gene regulation and chromatin structure.
 In 2013, Greenleaf's lab, in collaboration with the lab of Howard Y. Chang, introduced ATAC-seq, a method for assaying chromatin accessibility genome-wide.
 ATAC-seq is based on the principle that, in an in vitro transposition reaction, active (open) chromatin is strongly enriched relative to inactive chromatin for transposition by a hyperactive transposase.
 Additionally, the genomic positions of nucleosomes and bound transcription factors can be inferred from ATAC-seq based on localized "footprints" depleted for transposition relative to surrounding DNA.
 Since 2019, a collaboration between Greenleaf's lab and the lab of Sergiu P. Pașca has used ATAC-seq to study chromatin dynamics in human brain organoids.

 Other work in Greenleaf's lab has centered on single-molecule measurements of biomacromolecular interactions.
 The lab attracted attention for disassembling and repurposing Illumina DNA sequencers, an effort that enabled large-scale analyses of FLAG epitope binding by anti-FLAG antibodies, target RNA binding by Argonaute proteins, and target DNA binding by CRISPR-associated proteins.
 In 2024, Greenleaf's lab published a study in Nature describing the development of thermodynamic and kinetic models to quantitatively predict transcription factor binding microstates and relate those microstates to gene expression.

+Biotechnology startups

 Greenleaf has held several roles with biotech startups.
 In 2013, Greenleaf co-founded Epinomics, a Stanford biotech spinout, with Chang and two former Stanford students.
 Epinomics raised venture capital from Lightspeed and Founders Fund and was acquired by 10x Genomics in 2018.
 In 2019, Greenleaf co-founded Protillion Biosciences, a spinout commercializing proteomics technology developed in his lab.
 Protillion announced its Series A fundraise, led by ARCH Venture Partners and Illumina Ventures, in December 2022.
-As of 2025, Greenleaf served as a scientific advisor to Guardant Health and Ultima Genomics.
+As of 2026, Greenleaf served as a scientific advisor to Guardant Health and Ultima Genomics.